-RUCO agrees with the proposed increase in the minimum monthly charge.391
+RUCO agrees with the proposed increase in the minimum monthly charge.390

-Staff agrees with Applicants that a movement toward greater recovery through monthly minimums might provide a utility with greater flexibility to offer conservation incentives due to increased revenue certainty.
-392 However, Staff also argues that the need to increase the monthly minimums in the manner proposed by Applicants and accepted by RUCO demonstrates that the proposal is cumbersome and overly complex, and recommends that Staff's rate design be adopted instead393

-We find that in conjunction with the six tier rate structure and volumetric rebate threshold program we adopt herein, the monthly minimum charges should recover 50 percent of the utilities' revenue requirement, as proposed by Applicants and RUCO.
+Staff agrees with Applicants that a movement toward greater recovery through monthly minimums might provide a utility with greater flexibility to offer conservation incentives due to increased revenue certainty.391 However, Staff also argues that the need to increase the monthly minimums in the manner proposed by Applicants and accepted by RUCO demonstrates that the proposal is cumbersome and overly complex, and recommends that Staff's rate design be adopted instead392 program we adopt herein, the monthly minimum charges should recover 50 percent of the utilities' revenue requirement, as proposed by Applicants and RUCO.
 This component of the rate design proposed by Applicants will be adopted.